-The OAC of choice in either DT or TT should be a NOAC because of the superior overall safety as compared to warfarin in AF patients (26-29), the lower absolute incidence of bleeding with both dabigatran doses (and proportional to the dose) vs, warfarin in combination with either SAPT or DAPT (30), and the unique evidence deriving from the AUGUSTUS trial (4) with apixaban, which allows to disentangle the contribution on safety of a NOAC versus VKA and TT vs DT (1).
-Whereas this conclusion may be straightforward for AF patients already on a NOAC at the time of PCI, the decision on what OAC to choose may be more complex for patients who are instead on warfarin.
-Given the increased risk of bleeding associated with the addition of either one or two antiplatelet agents (31), the potential harmful effects of a significant bleeding event in a patient who has recently undergone PCI (including those related to inappropriate withdrawal of one of more antithrombotic agents) (32), and the observation that the safety benefit of dabigatran-based DT compared to warfarin-based TT is preserved regardless of whether patients were previously on warfarin or not (33), switching from warfarin to a NOAC appears generally advisable.
+The OAC of choice in either TAT or DAT should be a NOAC because of the superior overall safety as compared to VKA in AF patients (21-24), the lower absolute incidence of bleeding with both dabigatran doses (and proportional to the dose) vs, VKA in combination with either SAPT or DAPT (25), and the unique evidence deriving from the AUGUSTUS trial (4) with apixaban, which allows to disentangle the contribution on safety of a NOAC versus VKA.
+Whereas this conclusion may be straightforward for AF patients already on a NOAC at the time of PCI, the decision on what OAC to choose may be more complex for patients who are instead on VKA.
+Given the increased risk of bleeding associated with the addition of either SAPT or DAPT (26), the potential harmful effects of a significant bleeding event in a patient who has recently undergone PCI (including those related to inappropriate withdrawal of one of more antithrombotic agents) (27), and the observation that the safety benefit of dabigatran-based DAT compared to VKA-based TAT is preserved regardless of whether patients were previously on VKA or not (28), switching from VKA to a NOAC appears generally advisable.
 This also for the entire lifespan of the patient who will receive a safer OAC also when combination therapy is over.
-An exception may be represented, by those patients who derive from warfarin the best possible treatment, i.e., a time in therapeutic range of at least 70%, are at low risk of bleeding, and in whom combination therapy is anticipated to be limited to a rather short time (i.e., 1 week to 3-6 months).
+An exception may be represented by those patients who derive from VKA the best possible treatment, i.e., a time in therapeutic range (TTR) of at least 70%, are at low risk of bleeding, and in whom combination therapy is anticipated to be limited to a rather short time (i.e., 1 week to 3-6 months).

-SECTION 4.2.
+SECTION 3.2.
 Should a NOAC have been chosen, is there anyone to be preferred?

-In the absence of head-to-head comparisons between the different NOAC, and therefore the lack of clear demonstration of superior safety of any NOAC vs. another, the largely comparable treatment strategies evaluated in major trials, as well as, the questionable rationale of changing an agent previously chosen as the optimal for the patient lifespan and has worked fine during previous time (if this is the case), the ongoing NOAC at the time of PCI may, and actually should, generally be confirmed.
-This especially when the duration of TT is anticipated to be limited to a rather short period, such as, 1 to 3 months.
-When longer durations of TT are considered, i.e., up to 6 months or longer, then apixaban should likely be preferred, given that it is the only NOAC that has been tested, and therefore has specific evidence, in such combination and for an extended period (4).
-At variance, routine switching from another NOAC to apixaban whenever an initial, even short, course of TT is chosen after PCI appears highly debatable (34).
-In fact, in the absence of specific reasons for not doing so, the original NOAC, that has been previously deemed the optimal for the lifespan of the patient, should actually be restarted when the course of TT is finished and DT, for which every NOAC has solid evidence, is initiated (34).
-The switching from one anticoagulant to another may be associated with an increased risk of both hemorrhagic and ischemic events (35), and therefore is not generally advised.
-Selection of the individual NOAC in AF patients undergoing PCI should be better guided by lifelong considerations, such as, risk of stroke and bleeding, patient compliance, co-morbidities, etc., rather than just the need to combine antiplatelet agents for a few weeks/months.
+In the absence of head-to-head comparisons between the different NOAC, and therefore the lack of clear demonstration of superior safety of any NOAC vs. another (21-24), the largely comparable treatment strategies evaluated in major trials (2-5), as well as the questionable rationale of changing an agent which was previously chosen as the optimal for the patient lifespan and has worked fine during previous time (if this is the case), the ongoing NOAC at the time of PCI may, and actually should, generally be confirmed.
+An exception may be when TAT is programmed since the beginning to be given for 6 months, a duration for which evidence is available only for apixaban (4), which therefore may be the NOAC to prefer.
+At variance, routine switching from another NOAC to apixaban whenever an initial, even short, course of TAT is chosen after PCI appears highly debatable (29).
+In fact, in the absence of specific reasons for not doing so, the original NOAC that has been previously deemed the optimal for the lifespan of the patient should actually be restarted when the course of TAT is finished and DAT, for which every NOAC has solid evidence (2-5), is initiated (29).
+The switching from one anticoagulant to another may be associated with an increased risk of both hemorrhagic and ischemic events (30), and therefore is not generally advised.
+Selection of the individual NOAC in AF patients undergoing PCI should likely be better guided by lifelong considerations, such as, risk of stroke and bleeding, patient compliance, co-morbidities, etc., rather than just the need to combine antiplatelet agents for a few weeks/months.